 The study has several strengths.
 First, the repeated PPSs in the six hospitals increased the robustness of our estimates of antimicrobial prescription among hospitalized children.
 Second, the six participating hospitals represented diverse settings that are commonly seen in India.
 Two hospitals were small stand-alone children hospitals in urban areas, two were part of a rural general hospital, and two were part of large tertiary care referral centers.
 Thus we were able to capture antimicrobial prescribing practices in different hospital settings.
 Third, we examined for the variation of antimicrobial use at different times of the year.
 Interestingly, the percentages of children on antimicrobials and the antimicrobial prescription patterns in each of the four PPSs were similar when compared with combined data from all four PPSs.
 We did not observe any temporal variation in antimicrobial prescribing.

 The study also has several limitations, however.
 First, we did not collect data on duration of therapy, nor the microbiology and antimicrobial susceptibility results, which could help indicate the appropriateness of antimicrobial prescribing.
 Second, although we included hospitals with different characteristics, we did not include large academic centers and hospitals from all regions of India.
 This would require a much larger study.
 Thus, our results may not be generalizable to all healthcare settings and geographic regions of the country.
+Similarly, as all hospitals included in the study were from private sector, the results may not be generalizable to public sector hospitals.
+The choice of antibiotics may differ in public hospitals as the national and state drug policies often define the types of antibiotics procured and prescribed in the public sector hospitals.
+The public sector hospitals are also obliged to follow national prescribing guidelines.
 Third, five out of six hospitals did not have dedicated surgical wards or other specialized units such as hematology-oncology or cardiology, which limited our ability to study variation of antimicrobial use across different hospital units.
 Fourth, with Hospital D having most number of beds and patients in the study, the results could have been biased affecting the representativeness of the data.
+Fifth, the date of the survey was chosen as per the convenience of the site principal investigator within the specified months.
+However, we have not taken additional steps to minimize the Hawthorne effect.
+As the physicians knew that their antimicrobial prescriptions were being studied, the results might have been affected.
+Sixth, 79 (19%) of the prescriptions had unknown indication (not known whether it was community acquired or healthcare associated), however, we have not taken additional efforts to identify the indications.

 Our study identified an opportunity to improve antimicrobial use for LRTI among hospitalized children.
 The current guidelines recommend the use of third-generation cephalosporins only when there is deterioration in effectiveness of first-line agents.
 However, in our study, the majority of hospitalized children with LRTI were on third-generation cephalosporins.
 A recent study assessing the antibiotic susceptibility of the major bacterial pathogens isolated from community-acquired pneumonia among both adults and children in India indicated high susceptibility to first-line agents (ampicillin and amoxicillin-clavulanic acid) [20].
 In this study, 91.8% of Streptococcus pneumoniae isolates were susceptible to amoxicillin.
 Similarly, 91.1% of Haemophilus influenzae isolates were susceptible to ampicillin, and 97% of the H. influenzae isolates were susceptible to amoxicillin-clavulanic acid [20].
 This study reinforces that third-generation cephalosporins can be avoided as first-line therapy for LRTI.
 We also observed that third-generation cephalosporins were the most commonly used antibiotics for surgical prophylaxis.
 However, the published international guidelines recommend use of first- and second-generation cephalosporins for surgical prophylaxis instead of third-generation cephalosporins [21].